 Caribou Coffee: Six months after its Peet’s acquisition, JAB acquired Caribou Coffee.
 The Minnesota-based chain operates over 400 coffee shops and franchises in the US, concentrated in the Midwest, as well as international franchises in 10 countries.

-Keurig Green Mountain: In 2016, JAB announced its largest deal to date: a $13.9B cash acquisition of Keurig Green Mountain.
+Keurig Green Mountain: In 2016, JAB announced a $13.9B cash acquisition of Keurig Green Mountain.
 Coffee and coffee machine maker Keurig Green Mountain had seen its stock plunge over 70% throughout 2015, which perhaps made it an attractive target.
+In early 2018, Keurig acquired Dr Pepper Snapple for $18.7B, which is JAB’s largest acquisition to-date.

 biting into bagels and baked goods